zahdineamine2003/AI-Companion_project/README.md

 Copier
 Modifier
 git push origin my-feature
-Create a pull request describing your changes.
+Open a pull request describing your changes.

-📜 License
+## 📜 License
 This project is licensed under the MIT License.

-🙏 Credits
+## 🙏 Credits
 UI inspired by modern wellness and productivity apps.

 Emoji assets provided by Twemoji.